William Steele Holman papers

 Biographical Note

 William Steele Holman was born on September 6, 1822, near Aurora, Indiana in Dearborn County.
-His parents were Judge Jesse Lynch Holman and Elizabeth (Masterson) Holman.
+His parents were Judge Jesse L. and Elizabeth (Masterson) Holman.
 He attended Franklin College from 1840 to 1842.
-Holman married Abigail Knapp in 1842 with whom he had a son, William S. Holman, Jr.
+Holman married Abigail Knapp in 1842 and they had a son, William S. Holman, Jr.

-Holman’s involvement in Democratic politics began when he was chosen as a member of the State constitutional convention in 1850.
-He was then elected to the State House of Representatives in 1851 and 1852.
-Holman served as a U.S. Representative from 1859 to 1865, 1867 to 1877, 1881 to 1895, and 1897, taking part in 16 Congresses.
-He both chaired and served on a number of committees during his tenure as a Representative.
-Holman died on April 22, 1897, in Washington, D.C., a little over a month after his last election.
+Holman’s involvement with the Democratic Party began when he was chosen as a member of the Indiana Constitutional Convention in 1850.
+He was then elected to the Indiana House of Representatives in 1851 and 1852.
+Holman served as a U.S. representative (1859-1865, 1867-1877, 1881-1895, 1897), taking part in 16 Congresses.
+He both chaired and served on a number of committees during his tenure as a representative.
+Holman died on April 22, 1897 in Washington, D.C., a little over a month after his last election.
 He is buried in Veraestau Cemetery in Aurora.

 Source: